-The following table provides information on the equity securities of the Company that are authorized for issuance under its equity compensation plans as of January 30, 2021:
+The following table provides information on the equity securities of the Company that are authorized for issuance under its equity compensation plans as of January 29, 2022:

-(a) (b) (c) Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) ex Weighted average tercise price outstanding options Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (2) Equity compensation plans approved by security holders 914,159 \$ 37.19 1,979,919 Equity compensation plans not approved by security holders TOTAL 914,159 \$ 37.19 1,979,919
+(a) (b) (c) Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) ex Weighted average tercise price outstanding options Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (2) Equity compensation plans approved by security holders 769,355 \$ 41.28 1,888,665 Equity compensation plans not approved by security holders TOTAL 769,355 \$ 41.28 1,888,665

-- (1) Includes 655,031 RSUs and 19,060 PSUs that may be awarded if specified targets and/or service periods are met.
-It also includes 12,810 DSUs.
-The weighted average exercise price of outstanding options does not include these awards. - (2) Includes 166,543 shares remaining under our ESPP and 121,923 shares remaining under our Deferred Plan without consideration of shares subject to purchase in the purchasing period ending March 31, 2021.
+- (1) Includes 87,092 RSUs and 12,814 DSUs that will be awarded at a future date elected by the participant.
+It also includes 468,406 RSUs that may be awarded if service periods are met and 35,117 PSUs that may be awarded if specified targets and service periods are met.
+The weighted average exercise price of outstanding options does not include these awards. - (2) Includes 152,096 shares remaining under our ESPP and 121,194 shares remaining under our Deferred Plan without consideration of shares subject to purchase in the purchasing period ending March 31, 2022.